gali8/Tesseract-OCR-iOS/README.md

-Tesseract OCR iOS 1.51 (iOS7 ready)
+Tesseract OCR iOS 1.6 (iOS7 ready & arm64 ready)
 =================

 **Tesseract OCR iOS is a Framework for iOS5+.**